jeannienguyen/jeannienguyen/README.md

 ## Currently
 - 🌱&nbsp; Building my personal website
+- 🌱&nbsp; Building a website for a friend's business
 - 🚧&nbsp; Finishing up a project in WordPress / PHP

 ## Find me around the web